Was Steve Jobs Gay? CEO Tim Cook Confuses Headlines

 Also adding to the idea that Steve Jobs is not gay, his ex-lover, Chrisann Brennan, wrote a tell-all called The Bite in the Apple about their life together starting in 1972.
 While the former lover was scathing about the terrible way he treated her when he was younger, she did not say Steve Jobs was gay in her book, according to Daily Mail.

-Steve Jobs also had very close friendships to gay men such as current Apple CEO, Tim Cook.
+Steve Jobs also had very close friendships to gay men such as current Apple CEO Tim Cook.
 According to Fast Company, the friendship between Steve Jobs and Tim Cook was related to their positions of power at Apple, but in the last two years of his life, Tim visited Steve everyday.

 In another example that describes their closeness, in the week before Steve Jobs died in October 2011, Tim Cook visited him for the sole purpose of sitting and watching the movie Remember the Titans at Jobs’ request.
 As a best friend, Tim Cook found that odd because Steve Jobs did not even like sports, and the movie was about football.